-Today is the 63rd birthday of Tom McCormick, Executive Director of the California Craft Brewers Association (CCBA), who just retired at the end of last year, though is still doing some work with them.
+Today is the 64th birthday of Tom McCormick, former Executive Director of the California Craft Brewers Association (CCBA), who just retired at the end of last year, though is still doing some work with them.
 Tom’s also owned and ran a distributorship and the Pro Brewer website, worked with Wolaver’s for a time, but found his true calling promoting and defending small brewers in California.
 Tom is the most unflappable person I’ve ever met, and hands down one of my favorite people in the industry.
 Join me in wishing Tom a very happy birthday.

 Last month, I participated in judging a new beer competition in California: the California Craft Brewers Cup, put on by the California Craft Brewers Association.
 Over four days, 80 judges evaluated nearly 1,300 beers in 61 categories from 194 breweries in the state.
 The winners were announced at the annual California Beer Summit, held this year in Long Beach, September 12-14.

 Below are the results of the 2019 inaugural California Craft Brewers Cup:

 |1st||Alvarado Street Brewery||Monterey Beer|

 |2nd||Dust Bowl Brewing Co||Taco Truck Amber|

 Category 3: Pilsner